vrypan/r30r2/README.md

 - Our method samples the full spatial pattern at each instant
 - Both produce excellent randomness - ours is just more efficient

-This spatial extraction approach is why we achieve 5,000+ MB/s throughput while maintaining perfect entropy and distribution.
+This spatial extraction approach is why we achieve 4x throughput vs math/rand, while maintaining perfect entropy and distribution.

 ## Randomness Quality